The evolution of London to Australia flights

-(CNN) — Flying to the other side of the world used to be such a romantic adventure, but the 10-day upper-class epics of yesteryear will soon be reduced to a 15-hour nonstop dash.
+(CNN) — Flying to the other side of the world used to be such a romantic adventure, but the 10-day upper-class epics of yesteryear have now been reduced to a 17-hour nonstop dash.

-Instead of a multi-stage marathon on a luxury flying boat, the first direct flights from the UK to Perth, Australia will take off in March 2018, operated by Qantas Airways,
+Instead of a multi-stage marathon on a luxury flying boat, the first direct flights from the UK to Perth, Australia took off in March 2018, operated by Qantas Airways,

-The high-tech Boeing 787 Dreamliner, which Qantas is due to take delivery of on October 17, represents the final link in the chain for the great aviation adventure which has rendered the world a smaller place.
+The high-tech Boeing 787 Dreamliner, which Qantas took delivery of in October 2017, represents the final link in the chain for the great aviation adventure which has rendered the world a smaller place.

 Just how much it's changed in the past 80 years is evident in our gallery of images, supplied by AirlineRatings.com and Qantas.
 "That experience, cocooned in what is arguably one of today's ultimate flying machines, is a stark contrast to the marathon journey in 1938 when it took 37 stops over 10 days," says Geoffrey Thomas, editor-in-chief of AirlineRatings.